aiven/aiven-docs/docs/platform/howto/integrations/prometheus-metrics.md

 ### Accessing Prometheus in a VPC

-If you use a VPC in your project, follow these steps to access
+If you use a VPC in your project, access Prometheus:
-Prometheus:

 1. Access [Aiven Console](https://console.aiven.io/).
 1. Select your project, and select the service to monitor